-Go to Monitors & Create Monitor as shown in the below.
+Go to Alerting page, then Monitors tab as shown below.

-- Select Per query monitor or Per bucket monitor. - For more information Monitor-types
+- Monitor type - Select Per query monitor - For more information check OpenSearch documentation on Monitor types

-- Frequency - How often to monitor, for instance, to check every 1 minute
+- Schedule - How often to monitor, for example, to check every 1 minute, set:

 - Metrics - optional

-- Trigger name - Name of the trigger.
-Ex- “404-error occurred >5 times in last 1 minute”
+- Trigger name - Name of the trigger - 404-error occurred >5 times in last 1 minute

-- Severity level - Select the severity level range with 1(Highest) & 5(Lowest)
+- Severity level - Select the severity level 1(Highest)

-- Trigger condition - Select the condition according to your applications .
-Ex- IS ABOVE = 5
+- Trigger condition - Select the condition according to your applications - IS ABOVE 5

-- Actions - Create an action with name , destination and customized message notification accordingly.
+- Create an action with name, destination and customized message notification accordingly.